Home » Tax News » Tax Planning » Is Overtime Pay Taxed Under the One Big Beautiful Bill?

 • Employees can maximize benefits by adjusting W-4s, increasing pre-tax contributions, and tracking overtime hours accurately.

-Overtime pay is an integral part of many workers’ compensation packages, offering earnings for putting in extra hours beyond the standard workweek.
-While employees may appreciate the boost to their paychecks, questions often arise about how overtime earnings are taxed, especially after the passage of the One Big Beautiful Bill in July 2025.
+Overtime pay is an integral part of many workers’ compensation packages.
+While employees may appreciate the boost to their paychecks, questions often arise about how overtime earnings are taxed.
+This is especially true after the passage of the One Big Beautiful Bill in July 2025.
 Understanding the tax treatment of overtime pay is essential for managing your finances and avoiding unexpected tax bills.

 What is Overtime Pay?